NJ man loses $80K in life savings after routine bank transfer

 He transferred $50,000 from his online Chime account just before Christmas, then got 'scrooged.'

-"Basically, the next day, both accounts were frozen, and Chime says my funds were not eligible for refund," Alexander said.
+"Basically, the next day, both accounts were blocked.
+Chime sent an email saying my funds were not eligible for refund," Alexander said.
 "As to why both accounts were frozen, I still have no idea."

 SEE ALSO: Women say large sums of money mysteriously transferred out of Chime Bank accounts